 MSc in Advancing Healthcare Practice

-Your MSc studies consist of an extended project, one that centres on skill, service or system improvement and which works with the needs and the priorities where you work.
-With your tutor and supported by the study group you will plan your project, conduct investigations within the narratives and discourses of local practice and explore evidence available within the literature and beyond.
-You will consult with practice colleagues locally and make strategic recommendations for change, that draw both upon evidence and a careful analysis of experience.
+You will consult with practice colleagues locally and make strategic recommendations for change, which draw both upon evidence and a careful analysis of experience.
 You will be taught how to disseminate your discoveries to others and be introduced to ways in which your improved practice might be shared more widely.

 Planning your studies